Makerspace-KTH/c_programing_intro/README.md

     $ brew install gcc

-Gcc installation can be verifired by the following command
+Gcc installation can be verified by the following command

     $ gcc-12 -v

-The following is the expedcted infomraiton
+The following is the expected information

 ![macos gcc verify](content/gcc-verify-macos.png?raw=true "Verify gcc on Macos")

-Note that the command might differ based on hte verion of the gcc compiler.
+Note that the command might differ based on the version of the gcc compiler.
 Please also note that the default _gcc_ command may be bound to Apple's default _clang_ compiler.
-Please verfiy the installation with the correct command and note that it is pointing to the one installed using homebrew.
+Please verify the installation with the correct command and note that it is pointing to the one installed using homebrew.

 It should look something like the following: